Don't Mistake The Market's Complacency For Confidence

 The market appears to be reaching new heights, with no end in sight.
 Consumer confidence recently hit the highest level since March 2000.
 There is much optimism about the future prospects of the Trump administration's policies and the dollar is strong.
-Price action in stocks appears to confirm bullish sentiment, particularly for retail investors.
+Price action in stocks appears to confirm the bullish sentiment, particularly for retail investors.
 It seems as though these are the best of times!

-It seems as if it doesn't matter whether news is good, bad or uncertain-the market perceives it as good news.
+It seems as if it doesn't matter whether news is good, bad or uncertain - the market perceives it as good news.
 Bad news is mounting, though, and the market's rose-colored glasses will not safeguard against looming turmoil.
 A look beyond the headlines to investigate the global market landscape should have a sobering impact on market outlook.

 Despite false confidence, I would argue that most investors, no matter their political views, believe we are in very uncertain political times both domestically and internationally.
 For too long, partisan politics has crippled Washington; and it appears that there is no end in sight.
 This could, in turn, impact the implementation of the Trump administration's policies, which many investors are banking on for continued growth.
 We have already seen some of the challenges they face.